operasoftware/devopera/articles/_posts/2007-10-17-blob-sallad-canvas-tag-and-javascript.md

 ### Mouse interaction

 The mouse interaction is a bit more complicated.
-To find the current position of the mouse I have to add a mouse listener, as sene below (note that I stripped out some error checking in the example below to make it less confusing for now.)
+To find the current position of the mouse I have to add a mouse listener, as seen below (note that I stripped out some error checking in the example below to make it less confusing for now.)
 When writing a mouse listener you will have to add some tests since all browsers do not behave in the same way (see the Blob Sallad source code for a working example.)
 First we want to know if someone clicked the mouse.

 	function getMouseCoords(event)
 	{